 Cyber Defense

 The best cyber-defense is a cyber-offense.
 While no system is perfectly secure, there is a lot that even smaller nonprofits can do to greatly reduce the risk of being impacted by being hacked.
 Buying Cybersecurity insurance can be expensive and is not always needed by smaller organizations, depending on their data and security needs.
 Talk to your technology provider about what they are doing to protect you.
 Educate staff or hire someone who is educated on the subject.
-Cindy Leonard has a good list of posts on the topic on her blog here.
+Community IT has an excellent Cybersecurity Readiness for Nonprofits guide.

 Prevention is much less expensive than repairing damage.
 Nonprofit technology professionals like myself and others can guide your organization through a security audit to assess where you are most vulnerable.
 An audit provides the knowledge needed to create thoughtful action plans that improve cybersecurity.
 Depending on the size and complexity of your organization, audits can range from $6,000 for a small nonprofit to $100,000 and up for the largest organizations.